ashuftw/working-notes/content/Literature/221125 Reynolds Transport Theorem.md

+---
+title: Reynolds Transport Theorem
+draft: false
+tags:
+---

 ## Theorem
 In real world situation it is easier to easier to analyse a control volume (control volume analysis) rather than keep track of an entire system (control system analysis).
-This means that we have to meaningfully convert the [[220430 Material Derivative or Substantial Derivative or Lagrangian Derivative|Lagrangian Derivatives]] to Eulerian Derivatives.
+This means that we have to meaningfully convert the [[220430 Material, Substantial or Lagrangian Derivative|Lagrangian Derivatives]] to Eulerian Derivatives.

 Say we have a Property $B$.
 The amount of $B$ in a control volume can be evaluated as follows